VinhKietLa/Vinhs-README-Generator/sampleREADME.md

-# VINHS SPIN THE WHEEL
+# Vinhs spin the wheel

 **License**